Twesha23/MscIT_Summer_Internship_2021/README.md

 **Task 1 - Weather App**
-Created Weather App in React JS using Open weather API with dynamic background change based on the temperature
+Created Weather App in React JS using Open weather API with dynamic background change based on the temperature **
+Mongodb practice**
+Practice of mongoose concepts - created mail and user collections, and perfromed crud and other db operations on it

+**NovelManagement**
+Novel Management System's frontend and backend - Features: Add, Update, View, Delete a book, Show list of all books

+**logo-recognition-app & logo-recgnition-API**
+Logo Recognition app's frontend and backend parts - this app will detect logod from your pictures and returns a probability score based on the likelihood that the detected logo is the logo of a recognized brand.